-As noted in the table above, under chapter 15, the U.S. Bankruptcy Court may refuse to grant recognition if it would be manifestly contrary to the public policy of the U.S..
-U.S. Bankruptcy Courts invoke this provision of chapter 15 in exceptionally rare circumstances and, when they do, the evidentiary burden that must be overcome is very high.
+As noted in the table, under Chapter 15, the U.S. bankruptcy court may refuse to grant recognition if it would be manifestly contrary to the public policy of the United States.
+U.S. bankruptcy courts invoke this provision of Chapter 15 in exceptionally rare circumstances and, when they do, the evidentiary burden that must be overcome is very high.
 The analysis will generally focus on two key factors: whether the foreign proceeding is procedurally unfair and whether recognizing it would impair a U.S. statutory or constitutional right.
-Only twice has a U.S. Bankruptcy Court refused to recognize a foreign proceeding based on the public policy exception.
-The public policy exception may also be invoked in the context of a foreign representative seeking specific relief from the U.S. Bankruptcy Court subsequent to recognition and, in this context as well, the exception is rarely granted and the evidentiary burden is high.
+Only twice has a U.S. bankruptcy court refused to recognize a foreign proceeding based on the public policy exception.
+The public policy exception may also be invoked in the context of a foreign representative seeking specific relief from the U.S. bankruptcy court subsequent to recognition and, in this context as well, the exception is rarely granted and the evidentiary burden is high.

 In contrast, under the Cooperation Arrangement, there are multiple grounds upon which the Pilot Courts can refuse to recognize a Hong Kong insolvency proceeding or assist a Hong Kong insolvency officeholder.
-This includes the potentially very wideranging and varying situations where, on evidence adduced by an interested party, "there is any other circumstance where the Pilot Court considers that recognition or assistance should not be granted."
+This includes the potentially very wide-ranging and varying situations where, on evidence adduced by an interested party, "there is any other circumstance where the Pilot Court considers that recognition or assistance should not be granted."
 Similarly, the SPC Opinion provides that the Pilot Courts may modify or terminate any recognition or assistance upon discovering any circumstances that may impact the recognition of and assistance to the Hong Kong insolvency proceedings.